What is Recruitment? Definition, Recruitment Process, Best Practices

 Effective recruiting means that the person employed for the job is the best possible candidate for it, with all the required skills, talents and qualifications of the job.
 Efficient recruiting, on the other hand, means that the process has been carried out without incurring a lot of costs on the part of the organization.
 By following the process, there is a greater chance that the human resources department can get the best possible person for the job.

 Organizations may carry out their hiring processes their own way, but without a system or set guidelines in place for its conduct and implementation, there is a risk that the company may incur more expenses than necessary.
+Also, exploring the option of using video, HR teams can attract quality candidates and reduce recruitment costs.

 The company will also end up wasting its resources if the wrong or unqualified person was actually hired.
 Not only will this create problems for the company in the long run, particularly in the attainment of its goals, but it would mean that the organization would also have wasted its resources in training an employee that is not right for the job after all.